muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 (main) expert@expert-cws:~/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s$
 ```

-## Telegraf POD Setup on Kubernetes
+## Telegraf POD Setup in Kubernetes

 Telegraf is a collector in TIG stack, that needs to connect to InfluxDB to send the collected logs to be stored in time series database.